fanktc/gitlab-ci-course/README.txt

 to build the image, use:

-docker build --network host .
+docker build --network host -t docusaurus .